In your third year you will attend one of our partner institutions in Málaga, Madrid or Barcelona. Teaching will be in Spanish.

 All our undergraduate law degrees allow exemption from the academic stage of qualification as a Barrister.
 Graduates wishing to qualify as barristers may proceed directly to the vocational stage of legal training - the Bar Training Course.

-Students who begin their course in 2022, or thereafter, and who wish to become a solicitor must undertake the Solicitors Qualifying Examination.
+Students who wish to become a solicitor must, after graduation, undertake the Solicitors Qualifying Examination (SQE).

 Important information